CommandShiftHQ/have-i-fed-the-cat-demo/README.md

 This is the example code for the `Uploading Images` lecture.

-The completed example is viewable on the `image-solution` branch.
+The completed example is viewable on the `image-uploads-solution` branch.

 ## Setting Up